-YES, you need to upload all of your of your coin data (deposits, income, withdrawals, trades, transfers, etc) starting from your very first crypto transaction!
+YES, you need to upload all of your coin data (deposits, income, withdrawals, trades, transfers, etc) starting from your very first crypto transaction!

 The currency treatment means that crypto income, dividends, interest, and gifts need to be reported.

-The property treatment means that capital gains and losses due to changes in value will be reported.
+The property treatment means that capital gains and losses due to changes in value need to be reported.

 Because of this mixed-treatment and the volatility of coin value, ZenLedger cannot accurately calculate your tax liability without a full chain-of-custody for every coin, and we would not be liable for any misstated tax liability.

 But I did not sell any coins in previous years.